top of page

 What can I do if that still isn't helping?

 As a Reception teacher, I have taught children who can recognise all of the letters but find reading tricky because they have gaps in their phonological and phonemic awareness which makes blending difficult.
 Many children pick up these skills naturally, but some children need a little support.
-We can take a step back and work on blending things like syllables e.g. foot-ball, football rather than CVC words.
+We can take a step back and work on blending syllables e.g. foot-ball, football rather than CVC words.

 Resources: